DuncanByrneUT/DataAnalysisProject/README.md

 1 Prerequisites:
 Make sure you have Python installed on your system.
-Install the required libraries if you haven't already: pip install pandas matplotlib seaborn
+Install the required libraries if you haven't already: pip install pandas matplotlib, seaborn

 2 Script Execution:
 Navigate to the directory containing your script in the command line or terminal: